njped/advanced-to-web-notes/notes.md

 ![? and : -- if else statement](./assets/ternary-operator.png)
 * Helpful to understand how to use ? and : in javascript

+## Scope
+* Definition -- Scope is the set or group of variables, functions and objects you can access at a given time.

+## Hoisting
+* Definition -- Hoisting is JavaScript’s default behavior for moving all of our declarations to the top of our code. (script or function)

 # Soft Skills